 We will be posting all month at NextGen Homeschool about some of the things we are personally thankful for, and when we do, the post will include a link-up at the bottom so you can share posts of your own on the topic of thankfulness.
 If you don’t blog, no […]

-In recent years, many people have participated in a 30 Days of Thanks challenge on their blogs or social media by expressing thankfulness for at least one thing every day in November.
-We at NextGen Homeschool are going to take this challenge together — and we’d love for you to […]
+In recent years, many people have participated in a “30 Days of Thanks” challenge on their blogs or social media by expressing gratitude for at least one thing every day in November.
+At NextGen Homeschool, we’re going to take on this challenge together, and we’d love for you to join […]

 Why Our Girls Said No To Halloween This Year